p4lang/behavioral-model/docs/simple_switch.md

 can be an arbitrary boolean condition used to make the checksum calculation conditional on that expression being true.

+In the `v1model` architecture, a packet having an incorrect checksum is _not_ automatically dropped.
+Such a packet will begin `Ingress` processing with the value of the `checksum_error` standard metadata field equal to 1.
+If your program has multiple calls to `verify_checksum` and/or `verify_checksum_with_payload`, there is no way supported to determine which of the calls was the one that found an incorrect checksum.
+Your P4 code can direct such packets to be dropped if you wish, but this will not automatically be done for you.

+### Restrictions on code in the `ComputeChecksum` control

 The `ComputeChecksum` control is executed just after the `Egress` control completes, and just before the `Deparser` control begins.
 `p4c` plus `simple_switch` only support a sequence of calls to the